couchbase-examples/nextjs-quickstart/README.md

 - `COUCHBASE_USERNAME` - The username of an authorized user on your Couchbase instance
 - `COUCHBASE_PASSWORD` - The corresponding password for the user specified above
 - `COUCHBASE_ENDPOINT` - The endpoint to connect to.
-Use `localhost` for a local instance of Couchbase, or Wide Area Network address for a cloud instance (formatted like`<xxxxx>.dp.cloud.couchbase.com`)
+Use `localhost` for a local instance of Couchbase, or Wide Area Network address for a Capella instance (formatted like`cb.<xxxxx>.cloud.couchbase.com`)
 - `COUCHBASE_BUCKET` - The bucket you'd like to connect to.
 Set this to `user_profiles` for this tutorial.
-- `IS_CLOUD_INSTANCE` - `true` if you are trying to connect to an instance of Couchbase Cloud, `false` otherwise.
+- `IS_CLOUD_INSTANCE` - `true` if you are trying to connect to an instance of Couchbase Capella, `false` otherwise.

-In order to interact with your Couchbase instance, you'll need to set up and configure the database.
+In order to interact with your Couchbase cluster, you'll need to set up and configure the database.

-If everything is set up properly, you should be able to navigate to localhost:3000 to see a message confirming succesful connection to Couchbase.
+If everything is set up properly, you should be able to navigate to localhost:3000 to see a message confirming successful connection to Couchbase.
 For troubleshooting and additional setup instructions please refer to the `NextJS_README.md` included in the with-couchbase starter.

-Note: Gitpod and testing environments use the .env.default file to automatically set up a Couchbase instance with default credentials.

 ## Notes About the Quickstart Code
 - We've included a `.env.default` file which is used for testing and gitpod instances of the project to ensure smooth setup in these environments.

 - In the completed quickstart code, fetch URLs use a dynamic `origin` variable instead of hard coding `http://localhost:3000` to ensure requests work when running in other environments.
 We use [next-absolute-url](https://www.npmjs.com/package/next-absolute-url) for this.

+- **_NOTE FOR CAPELLA CLUSTERS:**_ The database initialization code currently only works with local clusters.
+If you are using Capella, you'll need to manually create a bucket called `user_profile` and then within that buckets default scope, a collection called `profile`.
+[See here for more info on managing buckets in Capella.](https://docs.couchbase.com/cloud/clusters/data-service/manage-buckets.html).
+After bucket and collection creation, running `npm run init-db:local` will still work to create the required indices.
+The bucket and collection creation steps will fail with `ECONNREFUSED` but it will still be able to create the index on your Capella cluster.
+If you have issues with **unambiguous timeout**, try downgrading the Couchbase Node SDK version to `3.2.4` for the time being.

 ## Running The Tests
 A suite of integration tests has been included, and can be run by first setting up the database: